This page contains a PDF, which requires

 - No matter which location you choose, you will get the all-important hands-on experience through palpitation techniques, cadaver dissection, and patient history and observing in the clinic setting.

-- The Davenport, Iowa, Campus and San Jose, Calif., Campus use lecture and lab-based courses.
+- The Davenport Campus and West Campus use lecture and lab-based courses.
 Both campuses have sectioned labs for a more hands-on approach and contact with the instructor.
-The Port Orange, Fla., Campus has curriculum mastery courses set up in “tracks,” which focus on specific areas of instruction and are linked by common subject matter.
+The Florida Campus has curriculum mastery courses set up in “tracks,” which focus on specific areas of instruction and are linked by common subject matter.

-- Learn more about life on the Davenport, Iowa, Port Orange, Fla., or San Jose, Calif., Campuses.
+- Learn more about life on the Davenport, Florida, or West Campuses.

 Is financial aid available?